 What is a Corporate PPA?

 Corporate power purchase agreements, which are PPAs between the seller and the commercial entity buyer, are becoming more synonymous with off-site PPAs involving renewable energy projects.
-This is because more and more Australian business owners are demanding extended off-take agreements in order to lower energy bills and diminish their exposure to the volatile energy prices in the country, and because a growing number of companies are signing up for off-site PPAs where they join up with other businesses within the state so they can avail of electricity for more reasonable wholesale rates as a group.
+This is because more and more Australian business owners are demanding extended off-take agreements.
+This is in order to lower energy bills and diminish their exposure to the volatile energy prices in the country.
+It’s also because a growing number of companies are signing up for off-site PPAs where they join up with other businesses within the state so they can avail of electricity for more reasonable wholesale rates as a group.

 Corporate PPAs are becoming the trend for leading local and global companies as they search for alternative markets for energy procurement, with renewable energy sources often being the top option.

 Smaller businesses that want to make the switch to on-site or “behind-the-meter” renewable energy should look into purchasing and installing their own solar generators first before considering PPAs.